Our research is in the broadly defined area of water quality

 materials with enhanced permeability, selectivity and fouling

-entrance in the presence of crossfow: Implications for microfiltration
+at a pore entrance in the presence of crossfow: Implications

 Cross-sectional profiles of an oil droplet residing on the circular pore of 0.5 micron diameter